Megha Ramaswamy, Ph.D., MPH

 - R01CA226838: Tri-City Cervical Cancer Prevention Study among Women in the Justice System

 My approach to teaching is integrative and experiential — I draw a diverse group of students into my research as part of the pedagogical process, and use theory and fieldwork to impart sociological and public health principles to my students.
 In both of my MPH courses, I try to ground the students in sociological theory that helps explain social determinants of health, such as theory on intersectionality, inequality, and resistance.
 In both courses I send the students out for fieldwork to help them see theory in action, specifically in the field of public health.
 Class materials include a mix of theoretical work, ethnography, public health scholarly literature, documentary film, photography, and fiction.
 Course assignments reflect a similar level of diversity - writing research protocols, evaluation plans, film critiques, research papers, and short written and photo ethnographies.

-- PRVM 845: Cultural Competency in Public Health (MPH Students)
+- PRVM 845: Health, Society and Culture (MPH Students)